 Engine oil is identified by its quality and its viscosity.
 Quality is more important than viscosity when selecting which engine oil to use.
 The oil quality ensures e.g. engine cleanliness, wear protection and oil aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.

-Dexos is the newest engine oil quality that provides optimum protection for gasoline and diesel engines.
+The new engine oil quality Dexos 2 TM is the newest oil quality and combines gasoline and diesel performance.
 If it is unavailable, engine oils of other listed qualities have to be used.
-Recommendations for gasoline engines are also valid for Compressed Natural Gas (CNG), Liquified Petroleum Gas (LPG) and Ethanol (E85) fueled engines.